In 1986, I left my native South Korea and came to Britain to study economics as a graduate student at the University of Cambridge.

 However, these investments are much easier to make than you might think.
 Economics is far more accessible than many economists would have you believe.
 In my book 23 Things They Don’t Tell You About Capitalism (2010), I invited the wrath of some of my professional colleagues by declaring that 95 per cent of economics is common sense – made to look difficult with the use of jargon, mathematics and statistics – while even the remaining 5 per cent can be understood in its essence (if not in full technical details), if explained well.

 Once you have some basic understanding of how the economy works, monitoring what is going on becomes a lot less demanding in terms of your time and attention.
 Like many other things in life – learning to ride a bicycle, learning a new language, or learning to use your new tablet computer – being an active economic citizen gets easier over time, once you overcome the initial difficulties and keep practising it.
 And you don’t have to do it alone.
 Talking to your family and friends about everyday economic issues – whether it is jobs, inflation or banking crises – will enhance your knowledge and sharpen your arguments.
-These days, there are even activist groups that deliver – online and in person – economics education to ordinary citizens, like the community behind Economy.
+These days, there are even activist groups that deliver – online and in person – economics education to ordinary citizens.

 It is to make this endeavour by ordinary citizens to learn and think about economics more interesting and pleasant that I have brought the stories of food and economics together in my forthcoming book, Edible Economics: A Hungry Economist Explains the World (2023).
 Please enjoy it.